laytzehwu/poc-vue/README.md

 > Vue.js itself is not a full-blown framework - it is focused on the view layer only.

 We can define some complicated logic in classes, see [services](./src/services) folder.

+## Data exchange

+Component calls another component is happen, data is passing between them.
+See further detail in [components](./components).